MixinNetwork/mvm.dev/src/bridge/withdrawal.md

 Or call `transferWithExtra` function of
 [Asset Contract](https://github.com/MixinNetwork/trusted-group/blob/master/mvm/quorum/registry/contracts/Asset.sol)
 twice to withdraw other ERC20 token.

-One for asset to be withdrawn and one for asset for withdrawal cost.
+The two transactions are for asset to be withdrawn and for asset as withdrawal cost.

 `release` function: